fonoster/routr/docs/getting-started-routing.md

 ## Domain Ingress Routing

-The process of receiving a call from PSTN to a domain is known in **Arke** as _Domain Ingress Routing(DIR)_ and it is done using Gateway.
+The process of receiving a call from PSTN to a domain is known in **Routr** as _Domain Ingress Routing(DIR)_ and it is done using Gateway.
 Gateways are defined in the yaml file `config/gateways.yml`.
 The following example shows a typical Gateway configuration.

 ```yaml
 - apiVersion: v1beta1